-- Feature extraction is useful for - Representing high-dimensional data in a lower-dimensional feature space - Reducing the input dimension (and hence the number of parameters) in prediction (regression or classification) problems - Vectors $u_1, \ldots, u_q$ are determined in such a way that the new features $Z_1, \ldots, Z_q$ contain as much useful information as possible. - Feature extraction methods can be supervised, or unsupervised. - Here, we consider two methods: - Principal Component Analysis (PCA) unsupervised - 2 Factor Discriminant Analysis (FDA) supervised
+- Feature extraction is useful for - Representing high-dimensional data in a lower-dimensional feature space Reducing the input dimension (and hence the number of parameters) in - Reducing the input dimension (and hence the number of parameters) in prediction (regression or classification) problems - Vectors $u_1, \ldots, u_q$ are determined in such a way that the new features $Z_1, \ldots, Z_q$ contain as much useful information as possible. - Feature extraction methods can be supervised, or unsupervised. - Here, we consider an unsupervised method: Principal Component Analysis (PCA)